roeszler/kapthol/README.md

   - The footer section includes links to the relevant social media sites for Kaptain Holiday.
 The links will open to a new tab to allow easy navigation for the user.
   - The footer section includes information for the user on the legal format and registered office address of the Kaptain Holiday business.
   - The footer is valuable to the user as it encourages them to keep connected via social media and share with people / businesses they may know that may use the kaptain holiday service(s).
-  - On the contact section of the index.html page only, there is a map immediately preceding the form to promote a sense of business location and permanency should users wish to investigate further.
+  - In the contact section (found on the index.html page only), there is a map immediately preceding the form to promote a sense of business location and permanency should users wish to investigate further.

 ![map-and-footer](docs/images/map-footer-aptain.png)